Hanuwa/TeraTermUI_Dev/README.md

 **Important** module of ctkmessagebox.py is included here beacuse it has some modifications

 # GUI Framework
-The whole GUI is mafe using customtinter, read wiki to familirize yourself with it, can work in conjunction with the normal tkinter too
+The whole GUI is made using customtinter, read wiki to familiarize yourself with it, can work in conjunction with the normal tkinter too

 Link: https://github.com/TomSchimansky/CustomTkinter